jon-heard/obsidian-inline-scripts/README.md

     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`-;.`).
 If it does then these settings will revert when you leave the __Inline Scripts__ plugin options.
 	- The prefix and suffix must not contain any characters that trigger Obsidian's auto-closing feature.
 This includes characters like `"` and `[`.
     - If there are any errors with the prefix & suffix entries, a an error message in a red box will appear above the prefix & suffix textboxes.
-- __Expansion format - Prefix, Line-prefix & Suffix__ - These settings let you define how shortcut expansions are printed to the note.
-Most shortcuts will adhere to the formatting defined by these settings (by using the `expFormat()` function).
+- __Common expansion format - Prefix, Line-prefix & Suffix__ - These settings let you define the "commmon expansion format", which many shortcuts adhere to.
+    - See [Adding the common expansion format to your shortcuts (optional)](#advanced-shortcuts-adding-the-common-expansion-format-to-your-shortcuts-optional) for more information.
 - __Autocomplete__ - When turned on, a list of possible shortcuts will appear beside your typing-caret as you type a shortcut.
 - __Autocomplete help popup__ - When turned on, the Autocomplete popup is accompanied by a panel displaying the about help text for the selected shortcut in the Autocomplete list.
 - __Developer mode__ - When turned on, all shortcuts will be reloaded whenever you leave a shortcut-file note (by selecting a different note, or closing the shortcut-file note).
 This adds a slight delay, but lets you develop shortcut-files more rapidly.